jms-guy/timekeep/README.md

 ## How It Works
 - Windows: Embeds a PowerShell script to subscribe to WMI process start/stop events.
 Runs a pre-monitoring script to find any tracked programs already running on service start

 - Linux: Polls `/proc`, resolves process identity via `/proc/<pid>/exe` (readlink) -> fallback to `/proc/<pid>/cmdline` -> last-resort `/proc/<pid>/comm`, then matches by basename.
 It polls at a configurable time.Duration value, defaulting to 1s.
 To catch accidental transient misses, a grace period is granted which is also a configurable value.
-If a PID is no longer found, or missed when polling, the session will remain open until (poll_interval * poll_grace).
-For example, default values are poll_interval = 1s and poll_grace = 3; If a PID is not found during a poll, the PID will be removed from the session after 3s if it remains unfound.
-0 grace is allowed.
+If a PID is no longer found, or missed when polling, the process will keep being tracked until (poll_interval * poll_grace).
+For example, default values are poll_interval = 1s and poll_grace = 3; If a PID is missed, it’s removed after poll_interval × poll_grace.
+0 grace time is allowed if desired.

 - Session model: A session begins when the first process for a tracked program starts.
 Additional processes (ex. multiple windows) are added to the active session.
 The session ends only when the last process terminates, giving an accurate picture of total time with that program.